mfishmansd/scripts/favicon/README.md

 - Ensure the favicon URL is secure (`https`) and accessible to all users in the tenant.
 - Adhere to your organization's governance policies when deploying custom solutions.
 - Consult SharePoint developer documentation or seek assistance from a SharePoint expert if you encounter issues.

----

-Adjust these instructions as necessary to fit your specific SharePoint environment and governance policies.